A Structured Approach to Cracking Technical Interviews

 15. Walk Through the Code

-- Add comments if helpful
+- Add comments: Add quick comments if the logic is complex.

-- Remove debug prints
+- Remove debug prints : Remove debug print statements or temporary logs.

 Final Tips